 How to get started with your service of choice

 While each money transfer service offers a distinct range of features, most have a common onboarding process.
-Here is a summary of what to expect.
+Here is a summary of what to expect when you send money to Ireland.

 Step 1 – Sign up